nishadi1995/Removing-Moire-Pattern/README.md

 # Removing-Moire-Patterns
-using matlab and Python / Java with Opencv
+using matlab and Python / Java with Opencv.
+Removing moire patterns in photographs